jrg94/CSE5544/assignment02/README.md

 As a result, the researchers chose to circumvent music notation by introducing a new music visualization called the music flowgram which can be seen above.

+To be clear, a music flowgram is not a new idea.
+Instead, it's a concept borrowed from Freytag who visualized tension progress in storytelling.
+In this case, the idea is to demonstrate a change in music over time using a continuous two-dimensional graph.
+From this graph, listeners should be able to grasp the emotional aspects of music which are derived from loudness, tempo, and harmony.

 ## The Ineffective Visualization

 As for the ineffective visualization, I didn't have to look far: